 The Metaverse, often envisioned as a persistent, shared, 3D virtual world or worlds, is intrinsically linked to Spatial Computing.
 While the Metaverse provides the conceptual framework for these new digital realms, Spatial Computing delivers the technological underpinnings that make them immersive, interactive, and seamlessly integrated with our physical reality.
 Think of Spatial Computing as the engine and interface that allows us to navigate and interact within the Metaverse.

-- Persistently Anchored: Virtual elements can maintain their position and state in relation to the real world or within a virtual space over time.
+Spatial Computing enables the Metaverse by allowing digital information and virtual objects to be contextually aware, persistently anchored, and interactively rich.
+Virtual elements can maintain their position and state in relation to the real world or within a virtual space over time.
+Users can manipulate and engage with digital content using natural gestures, voice, and gaze.

 Several key technologies, central to Spatial Computing, are pivotal in building and experiencing the Metaverse: